wp-plugins/autoptimize/readme.txt

 * Clear any cache that might still have pages which reference Autoptimized CSS/JS (e.g. of a page caching plugin such as WP Super Cache)

 == Changelog ==

+= 1.9.0 =
+* Inlined Base64-encoded background Images will now be cached as well and the threshold for inlining these images has been bumped up to 4096 bytes (from 2560).
+* Separate cache-directories for CSS and JS in /wp-content/cache/autoptimize, which should result in faster cache pruning (and in some cases possibly faster serving of individual aggregated files).
+* CSS is now added before the <title>-tag, JS before </body> (and after </title> when forced in head).
+This can be overridden in the API.
+* Some usability Improvements of the administration-page
+* Multiple hooks added to the API a.o. filters to not aggregate inline CSS or JS and filters to aggregate but not minify CSS or JS.
+* Updated translations for Dutch, French, German, Persian and Polish and new translations for Brazilian Portuguese (thanks to Leonardo Antonioli) and Turkish (kudo's [Baris Unver](http://beyn.org/))
+* Multiple bugfixes & improvements
+* Tested with WordPress 4.0 beta 4

 = 1.8.5 =
 * Updated to lastest version of [CSS minification component](https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port/)